 #3 Don’t let intimacy get pushed to the back burner

 Coming home and being intimate with your partner can almost seem like a chore after a long day, but don’t let your mind drift that way.
 Sure you don’t have the time or energy to get it on every night of the week, but aim for once or twice, even if it’s just quickies.
 That time together will help the two of you feel closer and bridge the gaps when you truly don’t have the time to sit down and talk.
-Be sure to throw in some surprises along the way to keep things new, like showing up with some toys or Adam and Eve lingerie.
+Be sure to throw in some surprises along the way to keep things new, like showing up with some new lingerie.

 #4 Create a new night time routine aka Dust off your Shelfies!

 #5 Designate date night